 As part of the disclosure process, this website lists Research staff collaborations with outside companies if the Research staff member received any payment during the prior year or expects to receive any payment in the next year.
 The disclosures are based on information provided by the Research staff and other sources and are updated regularly.
 Current ownership interests and leadership positions are also listed.
 Further information may be available on individual company websites.

-As of April 21, 2015, Dr. Giannopoulou reported no financial interest relationships with healthcare industry.
+As of May 31, 2023, Dr. Giannopoulou reported no relationships with healthcare industry.